ENAT Board Biographies

 - Honorary Board Member: Angelika Laburda, Austria

-Jesús Hernández Galán, Vice President of ENAT
+Jesús Hernández Galán, ENAT Vice President

 Director of Accessibility, Fundación ONCE, Spain

 Forestry Engineer, Master in Business Management, Master in Environmental Management, and General Management Programme from IESE.
 He has been a consultant in accessibility to open spaces and during 2000 up until 2003 he has been General Director and CEO of Fundosa Accessibility.
 In 2003 he was appointed Director of Accessibility of the ONCE Foundation.
 He is also Chairman of the Technical Committee of Standardization 170 of AENOR: “Needs and adaptations for people with disabilities”, Chairman of the technology platform Independent Living and Accessibility (eVIA), member of the Commission on Accessibility of the Spanish Committee of Representatives of People with Disabilities (CERMI) and of the Executive Committee of the European Institute of Design and Disability.
 He has participated in many conferences and publications both at a national and international level.
 He is also Director of the subject “Universal Accessibility and Design for All” of the Polytechnic University in Madrid.
-He has also directed the congresses of Domotics, Robotics and Tele-assistance (2005 and 2007), Tourism for All (2004, 2007 and 2010) and the Biennial of Contemporary Art of the ONCE Foundation.
+He has also directed the congresses of Domotics, Robotics and Tele-assistance (2005 and 2007), Tourism and Technologies for All (2004 to 2021) and the Biennial of Contemporary Art of the ONCE Foundation.

-Spyros Michailidis, Vice President of ENAT
+Spyros Michailidis, ENAT Vice President

-Ivor Ambrose, Managing Director of ENAT
+Ivor Ambrose, ENAT Managing Director

 Marco Pizzio, Member of the ENAT Board of Directors